nicholascostap/nicholascostap/README.md

 ## Hi, I'm Nicholas!
-- 🎓 Student of Software Analysis & Development, at Impacta.
+- 🎓 Student of Software Development & Analysis, at Impacta.
 - 🏢 Software Engineer.
 - 📚 Interesting in Full-Stack Development, API's and DevOps.
 - 📫 Contact: